Print

 The complexities of coverage

 Canadian citizens or permanent residents tend to have OHIP.
-In practice, if a client has OHIP but no drug benefits/coverage, healthcare providers prefer to refer the client to apply for Ontario drug programs first, as they provide more/better coverage than GreenShield.
-This can create challenges for a program like this.
+In practice, when a client has OHIP but no drug benefits/coverage, healthcare providers often refer or assist the client with applying for Ontario drug programs.
+Where do we send clients when they don’t meet provincial drug program criteria?

-The GreenShield program covers the costs of some medications, but not all.
-A GreenShield pharmacist can review your medications to determine which program will serve you best.
-Medications are dispensed by GreenShield Pharmacy and shipped at no cost directly to the patient’s home.
+The Essential Medicines program covers the cost of many medications but may not cover all a client’s medications.
+A GreenShield pharmacist reviews participants medication needs and works closely with their prescribers.
+Medications are dispensed by GreenShield Pharmacy and shipped using many courier services at no cost directly to the patient’s home.

 Navigating the benefits – this is where we come in

-Through our provincial umbrella organization, the Alliance for Healthier Communities, Access Alliance is piloting the program in our primary care services.
-The goal of this pilot is to support our patients’ access to the program if they are not eligible for other benefits, as well as to understand the available scope of coverage (many, but not all, medications are eligible to be covered).
-Support for implementation includes information sessions for pilot partners, technical guides to help implement the pilot, and shared best practices among partners.
+Through our provincial umbrella organization, the Alliance for Healthier Communities, Access Alliance is piloting a referral process to the Essential Medicines program in our primary care services.
+The goal of this pilot is to support our patients’ access to the program if they are not eligible for other benefits and help them understand the program’s coverage (e.g., some of their medications may not be covered).
+Support for implementation includes information sessions for pilot partners, technical guides to help implement the pilot, and share best practices among partners.
 We’ll be evaluating what the impact of participating in the program has on their access to prescription medication and overall health outcomes.

 It’s about more than medication